List of content you will read in this article:

 2. Display a Shortlist of Active Interfaces

-If you want the more concise list of active interfaces, use the following:
+If you want a more concise list of active interfaces, use the following:

 ifconfig -a